 Although not all courses may transfer independently, they may be acceptable as part of Grays Harbor College's transfer arrangements at four-year institutions.
 They may constitute, however, no more than ten credits in any degree program.
-Physical education requirement credits cannot be used as electives.
+Only three PE activity credits may count as general electives.